 INTERVIEWING

 After the employer contacts you they will want to actually meet you.
-This means that your first impression from your resume has interested them enough to make time in their schedule to meet you.
+This means that your first impression from your resume has interested them enough to make time in their busy schedule to meet you.

 At this point, you can still mess this up by not presenting yourself in a appealing positive fashion.
 Remember that this first visual impression communicates the respect that you want to present to this interviewer.